How to Get Your Temporary or Permanent Residency Visa for Mexico

 Fingerprinting

-Fingerprinting is now digitized as well.
-This is fantastic because we used to leave immigration with our fingertips covered in ink.
+Fingerprinting is digitized as well.
 You will put 4 fingers down at a time, right, left, then both thumbs at once.

 Additional Notes

-I have heard that getting a visa in San Miguel de Allende and Cancun is a much easier process.
-There are more lawyers and officials there that speak English.
-Be aware that you need to apply for your visa in the Mexican state you will reside.
+I have heard that getting a visa in San Miguel de Allende, Puerta Vallarta, and Cancun is a much easier process.
+There are more lawyers and officials there who speak English.
+Be aware that you need to apply for your visa in the Mexican state where you will reside.

-If you need to leave the immigration building to make copies, there are businesses to the left that will make copies and have immigration counselors to help you.
+If you need to leave the immigration building to make copies, there are businesses nearby that will make copies and have immigration counselors to help you.
+But if you use a relocation/immigration specialist, you should have a smooth experience.
+These people have good relationships with immigration and usually can get the applications processed fast.

 What If I Am Married to a Mexican?